dapriett/nativescript-google-maps-sdk/README.md

 Checking with the Nativescript community is your best bet for getting help.

 If you have a question, start by seeing if anyone else has encountered the scenario on [Stack Overflow](http://stackoverflow.com/questions/tagged/nativescript).
 If you cannot find any information, try [asking the question yourself](http://stackoverflow.com/questions/ask/advice?).
-Make sure to add any details needed to recreate the issue and include the “NativeScript” tag, so your question is visible to the NativeScript community.
+Make sure to add any details needed to recreate the issue and include the “NativeScript” and "google-maps" tags, so your question is visible to the NativeScript community.

 If you need more help than the Q&A format Stack Overflow can provide, try [joining the NativeScript community Slack](http://developer.telerik.com/wp-login.php?action=slack-invitation).
 The Slack chat is a great place to get help troubleshooting problems, as well as connect with other NativeScript developers.